BunnyHearted/Blorp/README.md

 Blorps are wiggly little bunny slimes, created by Bunny Hearted on a whim, typically found on her head, and named by her community on Twitch.
 Blorp is free to use under a CC-BY-SA 4.0 license.

 The project has been configured for VRChat Physbones and the public Poiyomi Shader, and contains models, blender files, textures, sounds, particles, the facial expressions flipbook, and animations.
-Animations will need to be adjusted to match your blorp placement.
+Animations will need to be adjusted to match your blorp placement (and can be found in the Project Files folder).

 [See here for releases.](https://github.com/BunnyHearted/Blorp/releases)